Quick start

 System startup

 The detector has four LEDs embedded in the top cap.
 The orientation of the LEDs relative to the connector depends on the detector series.
-Some detectors are mounted with the fastening wings down, such as the MS-2000, and some are mounted with the fastening wings up, such as the MS-350 or the MS-1000.
+Some sensors are mounted with the fastening wings down, such as the MS-2000, and some are mounted with the fastening wings up, such as the MS-350 or the MS-1000.
 The position described below is with the connector oriented below the LEDs.
-The table below lists the color coding for the mDOS V3.0 systems.
+The table below lists the color coding for the mDOS V3.x systems.

 Name | Colour | Function |